werdrw/-/README.md

 2. The system scans the patient's medical background in the database.
 3. If a conflict is detected (e.g., a medication unsuitable for a hypertensive patient, or an allergy to a specific compound), an immediate audio and visual alert is triggered explaining the reason for the conflict.

----
-*This project is a step toward safer healthcare, where technology becomes the eye that never overlooks the details — because small details save lives.*
+*This project is a step toward safer healthcare, where technology becomes the eye that never overlooks the details, because small details save lives.*